wp-plugins/gabfire-media-module/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Gabfire Media Module extends the functionality of WordPress Featured Image to support Videos and Default Post Images.
+Gabfire Media Module extends the functionality of Featured Image to support Videos and Default Post Images.

 == Description ==

 Videos and pictures don't have to be difficult.
-Gabfire themes include a media module that makes embedding media simple.
+With Gabfire Media Module, you can extend the functionality of WordPress Featured Image to support locally hosted HTML5 or Youtube, Vimeo, Dailymotion Videos and to Default Post Thumbnails.

+Plugin will first check if videos are enabled.
+If yes, it will try to get video URL for a locally hosted MP4/OGV or WEBM file and display the video with a nice HTML5 player.
+You can optionally add a subtitle to your video as well.

+If there are no video and thumbnails are enabled, the featured of post will be returned.

+If post has no featured image and default image is enabled, a default category image or site logo - basically whatever you wanted to show- will be displayed.

 This plugin is maintained by the folks over at http://www.gabfirethemes.com